 - Zenmate VPN Chrome Extension

-Zenmate VPN is one of the most desired VPN chrome extension that you can have installed on Google Chrome.
+Zenmate for Chrome is one of the most desired VPN Chrome extension.
 It is a free VPN chrome extension which also offers a pro solution to it.

 If you just signed up for an account in order to use it for free, only 4 of the server locations would be accessible to you (United States, Hong Kong, Romania, and Germany).
 Overall, there are not many server locations with ZenMate VPN, but regardless of what server you choose, your Internet speed would not be affected by much (not something noticeable).